ultimatemember/ultimatemember/readme.txt

 = Important: UM2.0+ is a significant update to the code base from 1.3.88.
 Please make sure you take a full-site backup with restore point before updating the plugin =

+= 2.0.45: May 08, 2019 =

+* Bugfixes:
+  - Security vulnerabilities on Profile/Registration submit

 = 2.0.44: May 08, 2019 =

 * Enhancements:
   - Added automatically template saver when you upgrade your theme
   - Added default value for Date and Time user profile fields
   - Updated Scroll library
+  - Added REST API v2 class with new query vars.
+There is an ability to select v1 or v2 for use.
+For old users v1 is default, for new users v2

 * Bugfixes:
   - Added nocache headers to reset password form